 My guide David is mainly responsible for sustaining this culture.
 He probably has one of the coolest jobs around and gets to make all his childhood fantasies come true with what seemed like an unlimited fun budget.
 But don't be fooled into thinking Innocent are anything less than commercial geniuses.

-A lego wall, an upside down train track in a meeting room, the bright red phone box, I could go on, were all good fun and part of what makes working at Innocent so exciting.
-And let's face it, people run business so happy people mean happy customers in the end anyway.
+A Lego wall, an upside-down train track in a meeting room, the bright red phone box, I could go on, where good fun is part of what makes working at Innocent so exciting.
+And let's face it, people run business - so happy people mean happy customers in the end anyway.
 It's a long game that seems to be paying off.

 As we ascended the staircase a timeline detailed each step Innocent has made along the way and serves as a reminder of its humble beginnings.
-I particularly loved the "been and gone" wall which recognises the few employees that have moved on with personalised product labels outlining that persons character as a smoothie recipe which is presented on a golden bottle.
+I particularly loved the "been and gone" wall, which recognises the few employees that have moved on with personalised product labels outlining that person's character as a smoothie recipe that is presented on a golden bottle.

 There is even a wall to say goodbye to discontinued products that have ascended to smoothie heaven!

-In another area is the famous Big Knit which met lots of skepticism at Innocent but their policy to proceed if you're 70% sure of an idea mean't it was given the green light.
+In another area is the famous Big Knit, which met lots of scepticism at Innocent, but their policy to proceed if you're 70% sure of an idea - it is given the green light.
 Good job as well because it's been their most successful campaign to date and is in its 9th year.
 If you're unfamiliar with the Big Knit people are encouraged to make woolly hats which are put on smoothie bottles - 25p is then donated to Age UK aimed at reducing the number of elderly people that die from cold each winter.
 And yes it is a logistical nightmare but another sign that Innocent are true to their values.